 Not only was “I Like it” perfect for the moment in its own right, bringing up that memory – from an earlier competition experience away from home – was just so well timed and NEEDED… it really stuck in my mind.
 Much like the skating competition memory still comes to mind even 20 years later, I’m sure I’ll be remembering my LA shuttle ride experience 20 years from now.
 It seems like such a silly thing to really hit me, from the whole experience.. but it was perfect.

 … and now, as I type up this blog entry, I remember that the video for the song featured Jersey Shore.
 Given the circumstances that Inspired me to go down this road in the first place… man, I love the irony!
 The universe seems to have quite the sense of humour sometimes!

 “I know that life is for the taking, so I better wise up, and take it quick.” – Bran Van 3000

-I have had some pretty crazy adventures, done some crazy things in my lifetime.
+I have had some pretty wild adventures, done some crazy things in my lifetime.

 – I had my own custom wedding gowns featured in a major regional wedding show at the age of 18.

 – I packed up my car and moved across the country (to a province I knew NOTHING about) on a whim at the age of 18.